 When a program is considering the use of an assessment tool that has not yet been aligned with Early Learning Standards, the publisher should be contacted to complete and submit an alignment review to RA-PAPreKCounts@pa.gov.
-All requested alignments will be reviewed, and if they meet the Office of Child Development and Early Learning framework, will be posted on the PDE website.
+All requested alignments will be reviewed, and if they meet the Office of Child Development and Early Learning framework, will be posted on the PA Key website.
 Programs may not use a locally designed assessment tool to meet this requirement.
-A template for submission is available on the PA Key website at PKC Approved Curriculum and Child Assessments.
+Templates for alignment can be requested by contacting RA-PAPreKCounts@pa.gov.